Jacek Jaroslaw Jasieniak, PhD GCCRS

 Education and Professional Experience

 Jacek completed a Bachelor of Science in Nanotechnology with Honours from Flinders University in 2003.
 He then moved to the Melbourne University, where under the supervision of Prof. Paul Mulvaney he worked on developing nanocrystalline semiconductors and using them for lasing applications.
 For this work, he was awarded the Chancellor's prize.
 In 2008 he started as an OCE postdoctoral fellow under Dr. Ezio Rizzardo and Dr. Scott Watkins within CSIRO, developing hybrid and inorganic thin film solar cells.
 In 2010 he became a Research Scientist at CSIRO and Team Leader of Solution-Processed Inorganic Optoelectronics.
 Between 2011-12, Jacek was a Fulbright fellow at the University of California Santa Barbara with Nobel Laureate Prof. Alan Heeger.
 There he looked at photoconductivity of small-molecule thin films and bulk heterojunctions, as well as interfacial effects of bulk heterojunction solar cells.
 He returned to CSIRO, where he progressed to Senior Research Scientist in 2013 and Group Leader of Agile Manufacturing in 2014.
-In June 2015, Jacek moved to Monash University as an Associate Professor to start an independent academic research career in the area of nanomaterials for next-generation technologies.
+In June 2015, Jacek moved to Monash University as an Associate Professor to start an independent academic research career in the area of nanomaterials for next-generation energy technologies.
+In 2015 he was also made the Director of the Monash Energy Materials & Systems Institute (MEMSI), an industry-focused Institute with over 100 members from across Monash.